voyage-ai/auto_retrieval_eval/README.md

 # Auto Labelling for Text Retrieval Evaluation
-This GitHub repository provides code for constructing query-document pairs for text retrieval evaluation.
-Given a set of queries and documents, the queries can include questions, titles, abstracts, or summaries, while the documents may contain relevant information about the queries.
-This code helps in building a dataset with GPT-4 labeled query-document pairs for evaluating text retrieval.
+This repository offers a codebase for generating query-document pairs to assess text retrieval performance.
+It processes a collection of queries and documents where queries may consist of questions, titles, abstracts, or summaries, and the documents are likely to hold pertinent details concerning these queries.
+The provided code facilitates the creation of a dataset labeled with GPT-4, specifically designed for evaluating text retrieval capabilities.

 ## Prepare data
 Store the queries and documents in the `data/{task_name}` directory: